NicolaeJinga/SurvivalShooterVR/README.md

 When the sword is fully charged, it can be plundged in the ground to send a nova around the player which kills all enemies.

 ![](SurvivalShooterVR.gif)

-## Play the build

-After downloading the build, make sure to go in Build/ and Extract DSRV_Data.7z (Extract here), before running DSRV.exe